sdogruyol/crystal-for-rubyists-en/book/chapter-2-installing-crystal.md

 You will probably build the nightly version if you build from source, so be ready for some bugs in the code samples.
 This book was written for 0.28.0.

-The [Crystal README](http://crystal-lang.org/docs/installation/from_source_repository.html) has great instructions for building form source.
+The [Crystal README](http://crystal-lang.org/docs/installation/from_source_repository.html) has great instructions for building from source.
 Just got follow their instructions!

 #### Future Proofing <a id="future-proofing"></a>